The app is NOT in the app store. Click 'go to the app' and follow the instructions at the top of the screen.

 Before the Glendale App existed, to find out when a substorm was going into its expansion phase we had to sit constantly watching a graph on the computer called the 'stackplot'.
 When the stackplot dipped, we were game on.
 However, this meant constantly sitting in front of the computer all night watching the graph.
 You could guarantee that the moment you went off to watch something on telly, or dozed off on the sofa, the aurora would kick off.

-I have a desktop PC in my sitting room, so nowadays I just leave the app permanently running in the Chrome browser, switch off the screen-saver and power-saver on the computer and go off to do other things.
-I can watch the telly, have a nap on the sofa, relax and as soon as the aurora kicks off the 'puter starts beeping its head off and lets me know about it.
+I have a desktop PC in my sitting room, so nowadays I just leave the app permanently running in 'alarm mode', switch off the screen-saver and power-saver on the computer and go off to do other things.
+I can watch the telly, have a nap on the sofa, relax and as soon as the aurora kicks off the 'puter starts beeping its head off and wakes me up.

 Even better, the app gets the data ahead of the Stackplot graphs, so the 'puter is bleeping before the graphs have even started to dip!

 The expansion alarm works a bit like your 'getty-uppy' alarm clock.
-When it goes off, there's a 'pause' button you can press that works like the 'snooze' button.
-When you click 'pause', the expansion alarm will stop bleeping until there is another surge in activity.
+When it goes off, there's a 'snooze' button you can press that will stop bleeping until there is another surge in activity.

 Activity alerts are notifications sent to your device to keep you fully updated on everything that is happening.
 On a night with good aurora it will ping a lot!
 The feature is intended primarily for desktop users but works on phones and tablets too.